 The Front Porch in town has entertainment in their outdoor garden and in their Piano Bar, Clay Hill Farm is hosting live music events Thursday – Sunday and Jonathan’s has reopened their upstairs listening room where you can see a range of performances from live comedy with Maine’s own Bob Marley to national headliners like Sawyer Fredericks, Paula Poundstone, Judy Collins, and more.

 Spend a day surrounded by beautiful art

-The Ogunquit Museum of Art has reopened with a number of gorgeous exhibitions.
-They’re open daily until October 31 and even have dedicated hours for seniors and vulnerable persons on Wednesdays.
+The Ogunquit Museum of Art has reopened this year with a number of gorgeous exhibitions.
+They’re open daily until October 31.
 The museum showcases modern and contemporary art with a permanent collection of more than 3,000 pieces and a three-acre seaside sculpture garden to wander throughout for an afternoon.

 Walk along the water